How to (gracefully) rebuke someone who asks you to work for free

 "Exposure" and "experience" are rarely worth uncompensated labor.
-Here's how to gracefully rebuke someone who asks you to work for free.

 On only the rarest occasions should you offer your professional expertise at a pro bono rate.
 I consider these situations to be when close friends or family want me to edit their work or résumé.
 A graphic designer might decide to design flyers for a homeless shelter or some other charitable enterprise.
 A chef might work in a soup kitchen on the weekends.
 These are acts of giving and charity.
 Gifting your services bears little difference from offering cash or a physical item.